remult/remult/docs/tutorials/vue/live-query.md

   - `items` - an up to date list of items representing the current result - it's useful for readonly use cases.
   - `applyChanges` - a method that receives an array and applies the changes to it - we send that method to the `setTasks` state function, to apply the changes to the existing `tasks` state.
   - `changes` - a detailed list of changes that were received
-- The `subscribe` method return an `unsubscribe` method, we return it to the `useEffect` hook so that it'll call the `unsubscribe` as the component unmounts
+- The `subscribe` method return an `unsubscribe` method, we return it to the `onUnmounted` hook so that it'll call the `unsubscribe` as the component unmounts

 Try changing values in one tab and review these changes on the other tab.